altctrls

 No on the left side of gconf go to global_keybindings.

-Find the corresponding run_command_ and double click.
+Find the corresponding runcommand and double click.

-In the value you will type in your shortcut for example, <Control><Alt>S
+In the value you will type in your shortcut for example, S

 gconf global_keybindings